mieko/mieko.dev/_posts/2016-09-25-systemd-im-totally-sold.md

 Circa 2000 or so, I wrote, but never released, a dependency-based half-assed init called finitd.
 It did the notify-pid-0-via-a-socket-thing that was managed by client programs talking to the daemon.
-I had utilities called cute things like "wants" and "needs" and "provides" that were placed the beginning of the init script's `$PATH` before it was executed.
+I had utilities called cute things like "wants" and "needs" and "provides" that were placed at the beginning of the init script's `$PATH` before it was executed.
 The scripts ended up about as readable as a script-based solution could be, a typical service like Apache being less than a screen-full of code.